There are many stories in my new book, A Beard Cut Short. This one is about how it came to be.

 John’s manic energy, wit, life philosophy, and dedication to the success of his students as writers and human beings has made him an exceptionally influential figure in the lives of many of the roughly 4,000 students he taught at the University of Michigan, Purdue University, and Lincoln Memorial University since the mid-1970s.
-Based on student evaluations, he was among the – if not the – highest-rated professors at the Michigan for more than three decades based on student evaluations.
+Based on student evaluations, he was among the highest-rated professors at Michigan for more than three decades.

 Years before, I had proposed the idea of John and I collaborating on what we came to call “our dirty grammar book.”
 I naively wanted to capture his teachings – naive because you can’t capture John’s teachings be merely relaying the content of his lessons.
 John succeeded so resoundingly in large part because he created an environment of trust and openness in his classrooms that is a model to be followed, but one that takes a special kind of teacher to instantiate.